autostyle/autostyle/CONTRIBUTING.md

 The `FormatterStep` created above implements `equals` and `hashCode` based on the serialized representation of its `State`.
 This trick makes it quick and easy to write steps which properly support up-to-date checks.

-Oftentimes, a rule's state will be expensive to compute. `EclipseFormatterStep`, for example, depends on a formatting file.
+Oftentimes, a rule's state will be expensive to compute.
 Ideally, we would like to only pay the cost of the I/O needed to load that file if we have to - we'd like to create the FormatterStep now but load its state lazily at the last possible moment.
 For this purpose, each of the `FormatterStep.create` methods has a lazy counterpart.
 Here are their signatures:

 ```java
 FormatterStep createNeverUpToDate    (String name, FormatterFunc function                  )